zsamora/hmi-pyqt/README.md

 This UI uses PyQT to create a Human-Machine-Interface (HMI) to control this Arduino device
 ## Requirements
 - Arduino Uno
-- Any computer that runs Python3x
+- Any computer running Python 3
 ## Installation
 - pip3 install pyqt5
 ## Files